 How to do it:

-- Lying on your front come up on to your elbows, with them positioned directly under your shoulders
+- Lying on your front come up on to your elbows, with them positioned directly under your shoulders.

-- Come up on your feet, similar to the press up position
+- Come up on your feet, similar to the press up position.

-- Your back should be flat
+- Your back should be flat.

-- Brace your core, imagine your bracing your spine all the way around, 360°
+- Brace your core, imagine your bracing your spine all the way around, 360°.

 - Hold this position throughout the exercise, your hips should not drop or rise at all.

-Although a fairly basic core exercise, it should be one of the primary ones in your balance training as it helps to develop bracing and stability at the hips and spine.
-The core is vital for transferring forces from the lower body to upper body, so being strong in this area makes it easier to do this.
-In turn it will make it easier to correct yourself should your balance be challenged.
 A plank can be made easier by raising your elbows up on to a bench or sofa.
 It can be made harder by simply increasing the time you hold if for, or by adding additional weight to the centre of your back.

 Single leg balance exercise